 - Ubuntu 22.04 ARM download

-- Ubuntu 20.04.5 LTS (Focal Fossa) ARM download – Desktop & Server versions are available.
+- Ubuntu 20.04.5 LTS (Focal Fossa) ARM download – Desktop and server versions are available.

 VM config step #5 Hardware customization – Memory & CPU